sourcegraph/about/handbook/communication/content_guidelines/style_and_mechanics.md

 We describe ourselves with a few different names depending on context, and we should use the right term at the right time.

 - **Sourcegraph**: Main product.
 Prefer using this name unless you need to be more precise.
-- **Self-hosted Sourcegraph instance**: Only if clarification between Sourcegraph Cloud, managed instances, and on-premises instances is required.
+- **Self-hosted Sourcegraph instance or Sourcegraph Server**: The self-hosted Sourcegraph instance maintained by customers.
+Only if clarification between Sourcegraph Cloud, managed instances, and on-premises instances is required.
 - **Sourcegraph Server**: Only if clarification between the Sourcegraph Cloud instance, self-hosted instances, and managed instances is required.
 - **Sourcegraph Cloud**: The public instance of Sourcegraph for open source code at [sourcegraph.com](https://sourcegraph.com).
 - **Sourcegraph integrations**: The general term for our integrations.
 When referencing specific integrations: